ptrjst/edu/agile/scrum/guide/scrum-guide-reference-deck.md

 ### Adaptation
 If an inspector determines that one or more aspects of a process deviate outside acceptable limits, and that the resulting product will be unacceptable, the process or the material being processed must be adjusted.
 An adjustment must be made as soon as possible to minimize further deviation.

-Scrum prescribes four formal events for inspection and adaptation, as described in the Scrum Events section of this document:
+Scrum prescribes four formal events for inspection and adaptation, as described in the Scrum Events section of this card deck:
 - Sprint Planning
 - Daily Scrum
 - Sprint Review